petkivim/xrd4j/README.md

     * serializes all the other parts of the SOAP message except ```request``` element
   * used through ```ServiceRequestSerializer``` interface
   * must implement ```serializeRequest``` method that serializes the ```request``` element to SOAP
-* ```response deserializer``` parses the incoming SOAP response message and constructs the object representing the response payload
+* ```response deserializer``` parses the incoming SOAP response message and constructs the objects representing the response payload
   * extends ```AbstractResponseDeserializer<?, ?>```
     * deserializes all the other parts of the incoming SOAP message except ```request``` and ```response``` elements
 	* type of the request and response data must be given as type parameters